rails/rails/guides/source/action_text_overview.md

 ## Installation

-Run `bin/rails action_text:install` to add the Yarn package and copy over the necessary migration.
+Run `bin/rails action_text:install` to add the JavaScript package and copy over the necessary migration.
 Also, you need to set up Active Storage for embedded images and other attachments.
 Please refer to the [Active Storage Overview](active_storage_overview.html) guide.

 NOTE: ActionText uses polymorphic relationships with the `action_text_rich_texts` table so that it can be shared with all models that have rich text attributes.
 If your models with ActionText content use UUID values for identifiers, all models that use ActionText attributes will need to use UUID values for their unique identifiers.
 The generated migration for ActionText will also need to be updated to specify `type: :uuid` for the `:record` `references` line.